Kurler3/GithubProfile/README.md

 ### Hi there, I'm Miguel

-## I'm a third-year college student in UESTC and a front-end engineer
+## I'm a third-year college student in UESTC and a FullStack Engineer

-- 🌱 I’m currently learning Next.js
-- 🥅 2022 Goals: Learn more about the back-end and keep up with the latest web techs
+- 🥅 2023 Goals: Learn more about the back-end and start getting into AI
-- ⚡ Fun fact: I love running.
-I ran 2 half-marathons

 ### My Personal Portfolio